manfredzimmer/Kirsch-Scheme-Builder/CONTEXT.md

 - If adding new persisted data, update both import and export paths.
 - If changing entity references, update delete previews, delete execution, translation cleanup, and import normalization as needed.
 - Be careful with shared fields: field-level changes affect every category that references the field.

+## Update System

+The project has a sidecar update mechanism using a Windows batch file.
+No update logic exists inside `index.html`.

+### Files

+- `version.txt` — Plain text file containing a single semver line (e.g. `1.0.0`).
+Placed alongside `index.html`.
+- `update.bat` — Windows batch file that the user runs manually when they want to check for and apply updates.

+### How update.bat works

+1. Reads the local `version.txt` next to the batch file.
+2. Fetches `https://raw.githubusercontent.com/manfredzimmer/Kirsch-Scheme-Builder/main/version.txt` via PowerShell `Invoke-WebRequest`.
+3. Compares remote version string to local version string.
+4. If they match, prints "already up to date" and exits.
+5. If they differ (or no local version.txt exists), downloads `index.html` and `version.txt` from the `main` branch.
+6. Replaces the local files with the downloaded ones.
+7. Cleans up temporary files.
+8. Launches the updated `index.html` via `start ""`.

+### Release Workflow

+1. Make changes to `index.html`.
+2. Update `version.txt` with the new version number.
+3. Commit both to `main` branch.
+4. No release assets are needed — `update.bat` downloads raw files from `main`.
+5. Users run `update.bat` to get the new version.

+### Important

+- `update.bat` must stay in the same directory as `index.html`.
+- PowerShell is required (available on Windows 7+).
+- No changes to `index.html` are needed for the update system.
+- The `main` branch should always contain the latest release-ready code.

 ## Basic Verification